writethedocs/www/docs/conference/videos-user-groups-mailing-list.rst

 and we hope everyone is enjoying their summer.
 We hope that you've managed to keep some of the connections alive that you made at Write the Docs.
 In that spirit,
-we have a couple of announcements today that might help you connect more.
+we have a couple of announcements today that might help you stay connected.

 Talk videos are posted
 ----------------------